xdg-rs/dirs/README.md

 ## Design Goals

-- The _directories_ library is designed to provide an accurate snapshot of the system's state at the point of invocation of `BaseDirs::new`, `UserDirs::new` or `ProjectDirs::from`.
+- The _directories-next_ library is designed to provide an accurate snapshot of the system's state at the point of invocation of `BaseDirs::new`, `UserDirs::new` or `ProjectDirs::from`.
 Subsequent changes to the state of the system are not reflected in values created prior to such a change.
 - This library does not create directories or check for their existence.
 The library only provides